Day 1 : Arrive Lisbon (3 Nights)

 Day 4 : Lisbon – Fátima – Tomar – Coimbra (1 Night)

-Leave Lisbon behind, bound for Fátima, a site of celebrated religious miracles where three young shepherds are said to have seen an apparition of the Virgin Mary in 1917.
-It is here that you'll rub shoulders with visiting pilgrims who have come to pray and seek divine guidance.
-Explore the Basilica and Sanctuary on your own before heading to the Templar city of Tomar, a beautiful reminder of Portuguese Renaissance.
+Leave Lisbon behind, bound for Fátima, a site of a celebrated religious miracle where three young shepherds are said to have seen an apparition of the Virgin Mary in 1917.
+It is here that you’ll see visiting pilgrims who have come to pray and seek divine guidance.
+Explore the Basilica and Sanctuary on your own, before heading to the Templar city of Tomar for a sightseeing tour with a Local Specialist, a beautiful reminder of Portuguese Renaissance.
 Later, arrive in Coimbra for an orientation drive.
 This evening, enjoy dinner in your hotel with your travel companions.

 Accommodation : Dona Inês